-Cell Phones:
+Cell Phones

 Cellular phone and other communication device ownership by adolescents has proliferated over the past years.
 These devices are used for various reasons, including emergency use and parental communication.
-To reflect the societal trend and changing state law, the school will allow the possession of cellular telephones by students only under the following circumstances: Possession of electronic communication devices by students is allowed if the device is off and out of sight during the academic school day.
+To reflect the societal trend and changing state law, the school will allow the possession of cellular telephones by students only if the device is off and out of sight during the academic school day.